-Bovine colostrum is the first milk that mother cows produce after giving birth to a calf.
-This nutrient dense milk plays a critical role in the development of young calves.
+Bovine colostrum is the first milk mother cows produce after giving birth to a calf.
+This nutrient-dense milk plays a critical role in the development of young calves.
 It has also captured the attention of health advocates throughout the years, and the history of colostrum being used by people extends back thousands of years.

 How Have People Used Colostrum in History?